 - Be aware that some employees, understandably, may be very worried about catching the virus, while others will have concerns about their family or friends.
 Listen to people’s concerns and reassure them that any measures taken are to protect people and there is no need to panic.
 Communicate regularly with the workforce and ensure that line managers are regularly informed about the organisation’s contingency plans so that they can also provide guidance reassure people.

 - Signpost employees to further advice or support, such as employee assistance programmes and any other well-being resources you have available.
 Consider providing counselling for those employees who are particularly anxious.

 - Keep checking in on people’s workloads and stress levels and offer support where possible.
 If you can, adjust targets for employees who remain working and be flexible with deadlines.
 The webinar on health and well-being has advice on looking after staff health, safety and well-being.

 - If a large number of employees are unable to work, for example in the event of a local outbreak, this could lead to other employees working longer hours.
 In this case you need to ensure you still comply with the Working Time Regulations 1998 around appropriate length of weekly and daily working hours, night shifts and rest breaks.

 Planning your long-term response: specific groups of employees and business areas to consider

-If the decision is made to impose measures such as requiring people to stay at home for a sustained period of time then employers and people professionals will need to consider their long-term plans for business continuity and working from home for a longer time period.
+Employers and people professionals will need to consider their long-term plans for business continuity and working from home for a longer time period as lockdown measures continue.
 This will include looking at specific groups of employees, areas of the business and perhaps changing business practices.